permutationlock/hakyll_blog/posts/blog-in_defense_of_anytype.md

 // ...
 ```

-A massive upside to this style of generics is that the functions are no
+However, a second massive upside to passing each function explicitly is that
-longer tied directly to a type definition.
-This gives the library a lot of
+they can be defined separately from the type of the parameter.
+This provides
-flexibility, and also lets the generic function work with types that
+a lot of flexibility, and even allows for types that
 don't support declarations, e.g. numeric types.

 ## Option 3: use custom type checking